Heights on square of modular curves: Height of modular curves and the various

 which, by our previous remarks, can again be written as

 \end{proof}

-(For large $p$, the angle between two points of large enough and equal height is here therefore at least $2\arcsin (1/2\sqrt{2}) \ge \pi /5$.
+(For large $p$, the angle between two points of equal large enough height is here therefore at least $\arccos (3/4 )-\varepsilon > \pi /6$.
 Of course the natural value is $\pi/2$, to which one tends when sharpening the computations.)